mkht/PSOpenAI/Guides/How_to_use_Realtime_API.md

 # How to use Realtime API

-The Realtime API enables you to communicate with a GPT  odel live, in real time experiences.
+The Realtime API enables you to communicate with a GPT model live, in real time experiences.

 OpenAI's official guide is here.
 https://platform.openai.com/docs/guides/realtime